sapegin/sapegin.me/src/content/blog/adhd-focus.md

 You may be also curious to read [my personal user manual](https://sapegin.me/man/).

-***
+---

-*Thanks to Anna Bulavina, Alexei Crecotun, Margarita Diaz, and Anita Kiss for their suggestions.*
+_Thanks to Anna Bulavina, Alexei Crecotun, Margarita Diaz, and Anita Kiss for their suggestions._